muon-spectroscopy-computational-project/mudirac/docs/source/keywords.rst

 These keywords can only have a value of TRUE or FALSE.
 In order to set them true, either the word 'TRUE' or the letter 'T' (regardless of case) work.

 * :literal:`uehling_correction`: whether to turn on the Uehling correction or not.
 Default is FALSE.
 * :literal:`write_spec`:  if true, write a spectrum file using the transition lines found broadened with Gaussian functions.
-Other :ref:`Floating point keywords` starting with :literal:`spec_` can then be specified.
+Other :ref:`floating_point_keywords` starting with :literal:`spec_` can then be specified.
 Default is FALSE.
 * :literal:`sort_byE`: if true, print out the transitions sorted by energy instead than by shell.
 Default is FALSE.

+.. _floating_point_keywords:

 Floating point keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~